stefanhayden/PersonalityQuizzer/README.md

 }
 ```

-Add these DOMBars templates to the HTML.
+Add these Handelbars templates to the HTML.
+Though instead of using the Handelbars library we will use the DOMBars library for easy event binding and live updates.
 Be sure to include the 3 outlet helpers for questions, answers and results.
+None of the class names or html in the example below are required.
+Feel free to customize as much as you like!

 ```html